The Common UX Designer’s Mistakes and How to Avoid Them

 Clients and stakeholders have high exceptions from web designers.
 They want everything to be perfect.
-But, customer’s taste and web design trends keep changing from time-to-time, making it difficult for digital designers to come up with good looking websites at all the times and take further steps to make those websites more user-friendly.
+But, customer’s taste and web design trends keep changing from time-to-time, making it difficult for digital designers to come up with good looking websites at all the times and take further steps to make those websites more user-friendly but there are services that offer this to their clients, you can visit www.sandcastle-web.com to get this services for your site.
 As a result, new as well as experienced designers make UX mistakes that should be avoided.
 Have a look at some of the main UX mistakes and useful tips how to avoid them:

 1. Focusing on site background in place of content

 Using a full and appealing background image is a new trend in web design and development industry.
 However, there are numerous website owners that don’t comprehend the objective of using background images- which is to draw the attention of users and complement the content above the fold.

 However, there are many websites that have a stunning background image, but they lack content above the fold.
 In this case, visitors have to scroll down or visit other pages to get more information about the website.
 Such websites lack effectiveness when it comes to attracting visitors towards the site.

 Your website background should be appealing, but it should not grab too much attention of users.
 The main title and the content (either text or videos/infographics) of the website must be eye-catching.

 There are lots of websites that ask for too many and sometimes extremely personal information when users sign up their newsletters, seek help following critical issues, make a query, etc. Generally, website forms ask for the following information:

 In most of the cases, people don’t want to spend their precious time in filling up too many fields into the forms.
 If you have this type of form on your website, it may kill your site conversion rate up to a great extent.